xMayble/Impossible_Pattern_Game/README.md

 * [x] Playback speeds up on each turn
 * [x] Player only loses after 3 mistakes (instead of on the first mistake)

-- [I can implement a text on the program that displays how many tries the user has left.
-I can also change up the pattern everytime the game is started or ended.]
-List anything else that you can get done to improve the app!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: